IceBlazer/Edufolio-Builder/README.md

 ### Prerequisites

 To start, you will need to install the Expo Go Application on your iPhone of iOS 13 or later.
 You will also need the latest recommended release of [Node.js LTS](https://nodejs.org/en/) as well as [Git](https://git-scm.com/) for source control to clone our Github repository into a code editor of your choice (We recommend Visual Studio Code).
 You can also just press the "Open with Visual Studio" option.
 You can also download it as a ZIP file and extract it.
 You can open that extracted folder using Visual Studio Code.
 You will also need to [create an Expo account](https://expo.dev/) to use the Expo Go Application.
+This app is intended to run on iPhones and has not been scaled to accomodate tablet and iPad sizes yet.

 Follow the [Expo Go](https://docs.expo.dev/get-started/expo-go/) documentation guide to get started and receive additional help.